 1. If you don't have a planned giving page on your website already, create one to educate all of your supporters.

 Focusing on donor needs means you’ll make it easy and intuitive for your supporters to make a planned gift to your organization or learn more about this option.

-One of the best ways to do this is by creating a dedicated landing page that defines the types of planned gifts and how to make them.
-Or, you can add a section to your donation page that lets supporters request more information about your planned giving program.
+One of the best ways to do this is by creating a dedicated landing page or microsite that defines the types of planned gifts and how to make them.
+Or, you can add a section to your main Ways to Give page that lets supporters request more information about your planned giving program.

 - Planned giving options.
-Clearly define each giving option by explaining what the gift means for the donor.
+Clearly define each planned giving option by explaining what the gift means for the donor.
 If your donor is leaving a bequest, it can be fairly straightforward.
 To make a bequest, a donor simply allocates a portion of their estate to a nonprofit in their legal will.
 However, other types of planned gifts, such as charitable gift annuities, can be a bit more complicated and need further explanation.
 Just avoid bogging down your explanations with too much jargon.

 - Contact info for the person in charge of planned giving.
 Your page may not provide all the info your prospects need, or prospects may have additional questions.
 Provide contact information so they can call or email the person in charge of planned gifts at your organization.

 - Information about your legacy society.
 A legacy society is a membership association for people who have made a planned gift to your organization.
 We’ll go into more detail about these later in this article, but they can be a great resource and community for your planned giving donors.
 On your page, outline the perks and benefits of being a member.

 - A clear call to action.
 Your page should include a button that links to a form where prospects can request more information or even make their will.
 Place it in a prominent location and use language that describes what action you want donors to complete.
 For example, you can say, “Create your legacy!”